 This residency provides a well-rounded experience in both the medical and surgical critical care populations.
 A number of core and elective rotations strengthen the resident’s critical care fundamentals as well as providing flexibility to meet the individual's needs.
 The program is designed to transition PGY1 residency graduates from general pharmacy practice to specialized practice that meets the needs of critically ill patients by developing the resident's clinical expertise in critical care.
 It also provides additional opportunities for teaching, research, quality improvement, and professional writing.

 Training focuses on developing resident capability to deal with a range of diseases and disorders that occur in the critically ill.
 Special emphasis is placed on the complexities of multiple organ system failure and the difficulties imposed on care when patients require life-sustaining equipment.

 At residency completion, PGY2 graduates exit equipped to be fully integrated members of the interdisciplinary critical care team, able to make complex medication recommendations in the acute environment of the critically ill patient population.
 Graduates of the critical care residency are also experienced in short-term research in the critical care environment and excel in their ability to teach other health care professionals.
 They also acquire the experience necessary to exercise leadership for critical care practice in the health system.

 The goal of the program is to develop independent pharmacy practitioners to become integral members of the critical care multidisciplinary team.

 Beaumont Health is Michigan’s largest health care system (based on inpatient admissions and net patient revenue) formed in 2014 to provide patients with compassionate, extraordinary care.
-With eight hospitals, 187 health centers, nearly 5,000 physicians and more than 38,000 employees, Beaumont Health contributes to the health and well-being of residents throughout southeast Michigan and beyond.
+With eight hospitals, 155 outpatient locations, 5,000 physicians and more than 33,000 employees, Beaumont Health contributes to the health and well-being of patients throughout southeast Michigan and beyond.

 faculty and more than 2,100 on its medical staff.